ggventurini/python-deltasigma/README.md

 The Python here provided is a derivative work from the above toolkit and subject to the same license terms.

 The Python code is Copyright 2013, Giuseppe Venturini and the python-deltasigma contributors.

+MATLAB is a registered trademark of The MathWorks, Inc.